mariojgt/laravel-godmode/readme.md

 # Note: this docker environment was design to work with umbrelOS

-# symlink example to make work with packages
+# symlink example so you can add external packages to the project in docker
 ```bash
 ln -s ~username/projects/laravel-projects/packages/skeleton-admin ~username/projects/laravel-projects/projects/skeleton-admin/project/laravel/packages/
 ```